sveltia/sveltia-cms/CONTRIBUTING.md

 ## Code contributions

-Due to limited review resources and the ongoing Svelte 5 _runes_ migration, pull requests will not be accepted for the time being.
+Due to limited review resources and the ongoing Svelte 5 _runes_ migration, pull requests may not be accepted for the time being (but small fixes are fine.)
 Please file issues instead.
+Note that we plan to create contributor documents _after_ the 1.0 release.

 ## Localizations